Dirac and Weyl Fermions -- the Only Causal Systems: Poincar e Covariance of Position

-Regarding NWL we are going to show that a state $\varphi$, $||\varphi||=1$, localized in a bounded region $\Delta$, i.e., $E^\textsc{nw}(\Delta)\varphi =\varphi$, when boosted, is no longer localized in any bounded region $\Delta'$.
+Regarding NWL (introduced in sec.\,\ref{NWPOWL}) we are going to show that a state $\varphi$, $||\varphi||=1$, localized in a bounded region $\Delta\subset \R^3$, i.e., $E^\textsc{nw}(\Delta)\varphi =\varphi$, when boosted or time translated is no longer localized in any bounded region.
 We give a rigorous proof.
-Most probably any WL related to NWL localizes frame-dependently as well, but we do not pursue this question. \\ Occasionally we will say that a state is \textbf{compact localized} if it is localized in a bounded region.
+Most probably any WL unitarily related to NWL has this property as well, but we do not pursue this question. \\ Occasionally we will say that a state is \textbf{bounded localized} if it is localized in a bounded region.